Halloween 2012! Marie Antoinette!

 If you like you can also cut arm holes for your arms.
 I did and it was very useful!

 I Hope you enjoy your awesome costume, it was a huge hit with friends and strangers for me!

-Posted on Nov 7th, 2012 in sewing, garment construction, how-to, reader's closet, halloween, marie antoinette
+Posted on in sewing, garment construction, All How-To, reader's closet, halloween, marie antoinette